-“Black Sabbath are the forefathers of heavy metal,” says Rick Rubin, the producer of the band’s most recent album 13.
+“Black Sabbath are the forefathers of heavy metal,” says Rick Rubin, the producer of the band’s final album 13.
 “They may well be the heaviest band of all time.
 And I don’t know of a more influential band other than The Beatles.”

 It was in 1969, in Birmingham, that Black Sabbath was formed.
 The four band members – guitarist Tony Iommi, singer Ozzy Osbourne, bassist Geezer Butler and drummer Bill Ward – had been playing together for a year previously, first as Polka Tulk, later as Earth.
 “When we started out,” Iommi says, “we were a blues rock band.”
 But one day in ’69, they wrote a song changed everything.